ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - transferContextId REQUIRED: A unique identifier (e.g. UUIDv4) used to identify the current transfer session at the application layer.

-- hashTransferInitClaim REQUIRED: Hash of the Transfer Initialization Claim received in the Transfer Proposal Message.
+- hashPrevMessage REQUIRED:  The hash of the last message that caused the rejection to occur.

+- reasonCode REQUIRED: the error code causing the rejection.

-- timestamp REQUIRED: timestamp referring to when the Initialization Request Message was received.
+- timestamp REQUIRED: timestamp of this message.

 - serverSignature REQUIRED.
 The digital signature of the server.